-SENSITIZATION OF PRODUCT: This product is not currently known to cause allergic skin or respiratory reaction.
+SENSITIZATION OF PRODUCT: This product is not known to be a human skin or respiratory sensitizer.

-CARCINOGENIC POTENTIAL OF COMPONENTS: It cannot be confirmed that the proprietary components of this product are not found on the following lists: U.S. EPA, U.S. NTP, U.S. OSHA, U.S. NIOSH, GERMAN MAK, IARC, or ACGIH and therefore are neither considered to be nor suspected to be cancer-causing agents by these agencies.
+CARCINOGENIC POTENTIAL OF COMPONENTS: It cannot be confirmed that the proprietary components of this product are not found on the following lists: U.S. EPA, U.S. NTP, U.S. OSHA, U.S. NIOSH, GERMAN MAK, IARC, or ACGIH.

-REPRODUCTIVE TOXICITY INFORMATION: Listed below is information concerning the effects components of this product and its components on human and animal reproductive systems.
+REPRODUCTIVE TOXICITY INFORMATION: Listed below is information concerning the effects this product and its components on human and animal reproductive systems.

-Mutagenicity: The components of this product are not reported to cause human mutagenic effects.
+Mutagenicity: The components of this product listed by CAS# in Section 3 (Composition and Information on Ingredients) are not reported to cause human mutagenic effects.

-Embryotoxicity: The components of this product are not reported to cause human embryotoxic effects.
+Embryotoxicity: The components of this product listed by CAS# in Section 3 (Composition and Information on Ingredients) are not reported to cause human embryotoxic effects.

-Teratogenicity: The components of this product are not reported to cause teratogenic effects in humans.
+Teratogenicity: The components of this product listed by CAS# in Section 3 (Composition and Information on Ingredients) are not reported to cause teratogenic effects in humans.